AMC Hornet: Expanding the line

 A four-door station wagon variant named the "Sportabout" was added to the 1971 lineup.
-It featured a steeply raked hatchback rather than a traditional station wagon tailgate.
+It featured a steeply raked hatchback rather than a conventional station wagon design with a rear window retracting into a drop-down tailgate.
 American Motors was careful not to describe the new body style as a traditional station wagon.
-Advertising emphasized that "it's not much a station wagon as it is a sporty car with cargo space" and that the Sportabout is in a class by itself because it "combines fun with function."
+Advertising emphasized that "it's not so much a station wagon as it is a sporty car with cargo space" and that the Sportabout is in a class by itself because it "combines fun with function."